Conwy Urban Night orienteering event proved a success.

 *Individual men: 1st Sam Drinkwater 710 points; 2nd Aled Edwards 570pts; 3rd Sam Bennett 540pts.

-*Team results: 1st Robert Williams and Lisa 600 points; 2nd Gareth Jones, Simon Blain and Steve Owen 440pts; and in 3rd place was a tie between Tanya Beattie, Jon Hayward, and Charlotte Rose Wilton Jones, and the team with Tom Adams, Marc James and Iolo James, with both teams recording 440 points.
+*Team results: 1st Robert Williams and Lisa 600 points; 2nd Gareth Jones, Simon Blain and Steve Owen 440pts; and in 3rd place was a tie between Tanya Beattie, Jon Hayward, Charlotte Rose Wilton Jones and her partner Romeo, and the team with Tom Adams, Marc James and Iolo James, with both teams recording 440 points.

 *The junior event plus one adult group also ended in a tie, with Michael Corrales and Lola Corrales, and the team with David and Ben Spofforth, both sharing 510 points.